internetarchive/iari/INVESTIGATIONS.md

 There are about 200 million in total according to extractions from dumps done by scientists.

 ### Many references are plain text ie. no template is used

-These are completely ignore by wcdimportbot because we only support references entered in one of the currently 30 templates we support.

-We currently do not try to analyze all references <ref>...</ref> which lack templates, but we could start doing that since we download all the wikitext anyway (and throw away everything data in of of the supported templates).

 Here you see a graphical overview of the number of references
 ![image](https://commons.wikimedia.org/wiki/File:Wikipedia%27s_references_and_citation_templates_shift.png)

-Suggestion: We should really improve the framework to detect and store these references as well.
-Sometimes they are mixed plain text reference and a naked isbn template in the end.

 ## User script investigation